xbeat/Machine-Learning/README.md

 Hypotheses are fundamental to scientific inquiry and statistical analysis.
 They serve as testable predictions about the relationships between variables.
 Let's explore the two main types of hypotheses used in statistical testing.

+## Enhancing LLMs with Graph Reasoning

+Introduction to Graph Reasoning with LLMs (GReaL)

+Graph Reasoning with LLMs (GReaL) is an innovative approach to enhance the capabilities of Large Language Models (LLMs) by leveraging graph structures.
+This method aims to address common challenges faced by LLMs, such as hallucinations and outdated information, by grounding their knowledge in structured graph data.

+## Key Concepts of Database Sharding with Python

+Introduction to Database Sharding

+Database sharding is a technique used to horizontally partition data across multiple databases or servers.
+It's a crucial strategy for handling large-scale applications and improving database performance.

 ## Pandas DataFrame Cheat Sheet

 Introduction to Pandas DataFrame